Boris Johnson: COVID-19 pandemic

 In July 2021 Johnson announced that most generalised public health restrictions in England would be lifted and replaced by recommendations.
 This took place despite an increase in cases driven by the Delta variant.
 In September 2021 Johnson was pictured in a cabinet meeting, with "at least 30 people crammed shoulder-to-shoulder", without anyone wearing masks and with all windows apparently closed, contradicting government advice.
 Johnson was also photographed without a face mask during a visit to a hospital in November.

 In December 2021 more stringent "Plan B" restrictions for England were put forward, a partial renewal of previous measures due to the increased incidence of the SARS-CoV-2 Omicron variant.
 These proposals included face coverings to be required in more public settings, guidance to work from home wherever possible, and requirements of COVID-19 passports to enter certain venues.
 The government experienced the largest rebellion of Conservative MPs during Johnson's premiership, in opposition to these measures.

 Immigration

 In 2019, Johnson promised to reduce net migration to the United Kingdom (the number of people immigrating minus the number emigrating) below 250,000 per year by the next election.
 In 2021 net migration to the UK was 488,000, up from 184,000 in 2019 before the COVID-19 pandemic.
 Most of the migrants came from non-EU countries.
 As a result of Brexit, more EU nationals left the UK than arrived.

-In 2021, Johnson's government launched a scheme for Hongkongers following the Hong Kong national security law, with more than 200,000 Hong Kong residents immigrating to the UK.
+In 2021, Johnson's government launched a scheme for Hongkongers following introduction of the 2020 Hong Kong national security law, with more than 180,000 Hong Kong British National (Overseas) (BN(O)) status holders arriving in the UK or being granted in-country extension by March 2024.

 Long-term net migration to the UK reached a record high of 764,000 in 2022, with immigration at 1.26 million and emigration at 493,000.